transfluxus/p5jsspeech/README.md

 you can also scream zeichnen or draw to draw with only a subset of parameters or scream clear,start to clear the already set parameters.

+developed in a view hours at the creative code Jam Berlin #21 July 18.
+2015